drafael/json-logging-py/README.rst

     logHandler = logging.StreamHandler()

-    # You can also use LogstashFormatterV0 or LogstashFormatterV1
+    # You can also use LogstashFormatterV0, LogstashFormatterV1, or LogstashLogbackFormatter
     formatter = jsonlogging.JSONFormatter(
         hostname="server-01.example.com"
         tags=["env=prod", "role=www"],